Liam-Ralph/pwrstat-gui/README.md

 ## Installation

-1. Download the .deb file [here](liam-ralph.github.io/projects/pwrstat-gui)
+1. Download the .deb file [here](liam-ralph.github.io/projects/pwrstat-gui).
-2. Navigate the folder you downloaded to
+2. Navigate the folder you downloaded to.
-3. Install the file using `apt install ./<file_name>.deb`, replacing `<file_name>` with the actual .deb file's name
+3. Install the file using `apt install ./<file_name>.deb`, replacing `<file_name>` with the actual .deb file's name.

 I have also added a developer package to my website, which includes a number of other files used to create the .deb package, as well as